(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, January 19, 2016.)

 In Books XII Aurelius asks why we love ourselves best, but so often value the opinion of others over our own.
 This is a mistake.
 Remember too that the destiny of the greatest and worst of human beings is the same—they all turn to ashes.
 Do not then be proud, but be humble.
 Die in serenity.
 As Aurelius wrote from his tent, far from home and never to return: “Life is warfare and a stranger’s sojourn, and after fame, oblivion.”

-Reflections – I have more to learn about Stoicism, Buddhism and other practical philosophies.
-But I think there is a hunger today for practical philosophies of life, especially in a modern world where religious stories no longer provide comfort to so many.
-Tomorrow I’ll continue this investigation by talking about the point of philosophy.
-Shortly thereafter I’d like to discuss Admiral James Stockdale on how Epictetus helped him endure more than seven years as a prisoner of war.
+Reflections – I want to learn more about Stoicism, Buddhism and other practical philosophies.
+But I think there is a hunger today for practical philosophies of life, especially in the modern world where religious stories no longer provide comfort to so many.
+For more on Stoic philosophy see my posts on: Seneca, Cicero, the Stoics on emotions, and how Epictetus helped Admiral James Stockdale endure more than seven years as a prisoner of war.